sorgerlab/rasmodel/doc/intro.rst

 Acknowledgments
 ---------------

-This work was supported by DARPA under Contract No. W911NF-14-1-0397.
+This work was supported by the DARPA Big Mechanism Program under Contract No.
+W911NF-14-1-0397 "Programmatic modelling for reasoning across complex mechanisms," Peter Sorger, William Chen and Dexter Pratt PIs.